Repulsion (band)

-Repulsion is an American grindcore band from Flint, Michigan, founded in 1984.
+Repulsion is an American grindcore band from Flint, Michigan, founded in 1984 by Scott Carlson and Matt Olivo.
+The band are regarded as among the most influential acts in the Grindcore and Goregrind genre, with their sole album Horrified often acclaimed as a pioneering record in both genres.

+The band experienced many name changes before eventually settling on Repulsion after Carlson and Olivo left Death in the mid-1980s, recruiting Dave "Grave" Hollingshead as their drummer.
+The band subsequently recorded their debut album Horrified in 1986, releasing it three years later.

+The band has been cited as an influence on numerous bands since its initial run, including Cannibal Corpse and Napalm Death.

 History

-Matt Olivo and Scott Carlson, with bassist Sean MacDonald, formed Tempter in 1984, a metal act covering Bay Area thrash metal bands, such as Slayer and Metallica.
+In 1984, Matt Olivo and Scott Carlson, with bassist Sean MacDonald, formed Tempter, a metal act covering Bay Area thrash metal bands, such as Slayer and Metallica.
 The group's sound became increasingly infused with hardcore punk when Phil Hines, of Flint hardcore punk band Dissonance, joined as a drummer.
 They juggled band names, first renaming themselves Ultraviolence and then Genocide before recording their first demo in 1984.
 In spite of their growing popularity in the underground Genocide struggled to survive and faced difficulty maintaining a consistent lineup.

 In the summer of 1985 Chuck Schuldiner, of pioneering death metal act Death, invited Carlson and Olivo to Florida to complete the Death lineup.
 The two parties failed to settle on a uniform creative direction and the merger proved short lived.
 Carlson and Olivo returned to Flint that summer, determined to reform Genocide.
-Local punk Dave 'Grave' Hollingshead was recruited as drummer, after Carlson and Olivo saw an article about Hollingshead being arrested for grave robbery.
+Local punk Dave "Grave" Hollingshead was recruited as drummer, after Carlson and Olivo saw an article about Hollingshead being arrested for grave robbery.

-In 1985 the reformed Genocide recorded the Violent Death demo tape, with Carlson assuming bass duties, and resumed playing live locally.
-In late 1985 Aaron Freeman was invited into the band as a second guitarist.
+In 1985, the reformed Genocide recorded the Violent Death demo tape, with Carlson assuming bass duties, and resumed playing live locally.
+In late 1985, Aaron Freeman was invited into the band as a second guitarist.
 With their line-up fleshed out, Genocide recorded in a studio for the first time to lay down the tracks for what was supposed to be their first album The Stench of Burning Death – it ended up being their third demo.
-By 1986 Repulsion's trademark style had matured; characterised by raspy shouted vocals, extremely distorted down-tuned guitars, overdriven punkish riffs, absurd rambling solos interjected as if only as an afterthought, rumbling bass lines, and machine-gun drumming.
+By 1986, Repulsion's trademark style had matured; characterised by raspy shouted vocals, extremely distorted down-tuned guitars, overdriven punkish riffs, absurd rambling solos interjected as if only as an afterthought, rumbling bass lines, and machine-gun drumming.
 Repulsion was experimenting with a hammering, static clouded, lo-fi sound that was on a level of extreme that had been touched on by few bands before.
 To complement the band's sound they penned gruesome lyrics; focusing on fantastic apocalyptic themes ranging from zombie epidemics to nuclear war.